 Applicants must give a specific, compelling reason they should be granted the permit, and provide three-character references.
 The application process itself has two parts.
 The application is first submitted to the chief of local police, who conducts a background check.
 After the application is processed by the chief or superintendent of local police, you submit your application to the New Jersey Superior Court.
 For residents, you go to the Superior Court of your county of residence.

 The court then has its own hearings and considers whether you have sufficient cause and/or are of sufficiently good moral character to be issued the permit.
 The court can deny the permit, or if they deem it warranted, issue a limited permit.
 Limited permits, as covered under other states with similar laws, can restrict the guns you can carry, where you can carry them and under what conditions you can carry them.

 Residents and non-residents may apply.
 New Jersey does not honor any other state's permit and is known for being persistent about prosecuting people for driving into New Jersey while still carrying.
 If you are granted an unrestricted license to carry in New Jersey.
 The only location specifically forbidden by New Jersey law, outside of areas already designated weapons-free zones by federal law, are schools.
-For more information, have a look at the New Jersey Statutes and from the New Jersey State Police.

 New Mexico Concealed Carry

 New Mexico concealed carry requires a permit, which is issued on a “shall issue” basis.
 Open carry does not require a permit.
 Additionally, you can concealed carry an unloaded firearm without a permit or conceal and carry a loaded gun in your vehicle without a permit.
 However, once the gun is loaded or you step out of your car, you need a permit.